algae in Budd Lake in August of 2021

 As harmful algal blooms (HABs) increase in frequency, duration, and magnitude worldwide, the health of humans, domestic animals, and wildlife are increasingly threatened by HABs.
 The Traveling HAB Lab aims to empower residents of New Jersey to protect our aquatic ecosystems and water resources.
 We also aim to increase awareness of the health risks associated with exposure to HABs and provide knowledge on how to protect yourself, your loved ones, and pets from HABs.

-As part of our mission, we are recruiting teams of Citizen Scientists for water quality and HAB monitoring in New Jersey.
-Each team will have the opportunity to study one river/lake to perform HAB and water quality data and sample collection.
-If you are interested in becoming a Citizen Scientist, please visit our Citizen Science webpage to learn more or complete the online application below.
+As part of our mission, we have recruited 4 teams of Citizen Scientists in 2024 and 5 in 2023 for water quality and HAB monitoring in New Jersey.
+Each team has had the opportunity to study a lake by performing HAB and water quality data and sample collection during the hot summer months.

-To review water quality results from the 2023 Citizen Science Program and Free Cyanotoxin Testing Program, please visit our data portal.
+To review water quality results from the 2023 Citizen Science Program and Free Cyanotoxin Testing Program, please visit the 2023 Citizen Science Data Portal.

 2023 Lab Partners